 |Students who are not enrolled in CGS are eligible to take most CGS courses Pass/Fail, provided that doing so conforms to the Pass/Fail policy.
 These CGS courses, however, may not be taken Pass/Fail:

-If a student takes the SHA Gateway course, SHA HF 100 on a Pass/Fail basis and subsequently completes an intra-university transfer into the SHA, the course credits will not count for SHA degree requirements and an additional course must be taken with the written pre-approval of the student’s advisor.
+If a student takes the SHA Gateway course, SHA HF 100, on a Pass/Fail basis and subsequently completes an intra-University transfer into SHA, the course credits will not count for SHA degree requirements and an additional course must be taken with the written pre-approval of the student’s advisor.